 Sakhalin Island – Fusion architecture

-The southern half of Sakhalin Island was under Japanese rule from 1905 to 1945.
+The southern half of the island was under Japanese rule from 1905 to 1945.
 This led to these parts having an ever-so-subtle Japanese heritage.
 The most famous building on the island now houses the Sakhalin Regional Museum.
 It was the main administrative building of the Japanese when southern Sakhalin was called Karafuto.

 The building in Sakhalin’s capital city, Yuzhno-Sakhalinsk, at first glance resembles a Japanese palace but has very distinct European architectural elements.
 This fusion style has no parallel in any other part of Russia or in Japan.